D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Design Challenges

-\textbf{Challenge 1: LLM Improvement Method Selection.} Improving the code generation capability of LLMs~\cite{le2022coderl,shojaee2023execution,Tan2024LLM4DecompileDB,palit2024generating,dou2024stepcoder} is not new.
-However, many of them are challenging to adapt for decompiled code improvement.
-Unlike typical code improvement tasks, decompiled-code enhancement faces a unique challenge: the existence of multiple valid ground truths.
+Improving the code quality of LLMs through training is not new~\cite{le2022coderl,shojaee2023execution,Tan2024LLM4DecompileDB,palit2024generating,dou2024stepcoder}.
+However, many of them are challenging to adapt to decompiled code improvement.
+Unlike general code improvement tasks, enhancing decompiled code faces a unique challenge: the existence of multiple valid ground truths.
 Specifically, a single binary may be compiled from multiple semantically equivalent source programs, each of which should be considered a valid ground truth.
-For instance, as illustrated in \Cref{fig:code_example}, two different source files, each around 300 characters long and with an edit distance of 74, produce the same binary output using GCC~\cite{gcc} with \texttt{-O2} optimization.
+For instance, simple transformations such as variable renaming or converting a for loop into an equivalent while loop produce the same binary outputs while significantly increasing source-level edit distance.
 In practice, however, researchers typically have access to only one of these source variants as the ground truth.
 Moreover, many fine-tuning methods, such as supervised fine-tuning (SFT) and the actor-critic paradigm in RL, accept only a single reference to compute the training loss, overlooking the possible existence of a full set of correct alternatives.
-This constraint may degrade a model’s effectiveness, as exemplified by LLM4Decompile’s use of SFT on the source code during training.
+This constraint may degrade a model’s effectiveness, as exemplified by LLM4Decompile’s use of SFT on one source code.

-\textbf{Challenge 2: Assessment of decompiled code quality.} The assessment of decompiled code quality should reflect the principle of preserving decompiled code accuracy while improving readability.
-To the best of our knowledge, there is no existing code quality assessment function that addresses these specific requirements.